JayUpadhyay-8/at_java/at_client/Readme.md

 **Objective:**

   -	The AtServer operations are currently carried out using String.
 Our primary goal is to introduce functionality that will allow Java atserver actions to use bytes [] rather     than strings.
-  -	 Please read the PPT to learn about our journey and how to manage this project.
+  -	 Please read the Power Point Presentation to learn about our journey and how to manage this project.